jsteury/GetDataProject/codebook.md

 Codebook for Coursera Getting and Cleaning Data project

 This code book explains the data in the TidyData table produced as output in the course project.
-For more detailed understanding of the variables, it is necessary to refer to the original code book, features_info.txt, which is part of the github repository.
+For more detailed understanding of the variables, it is necessary to refer to the original code book, features_info.txt, which is part of the github repository.  [featuresInfo] (https://github.com/jsteury/GetDataProject/blob/master/features_info.txt)

 ##Introduction & Background
 The assignment was to combine two datasets from a UC Irvine study Samsung motion study.
 The training and test datasets were to be combined into a single dataset.
 Clean the data as needed and then filter down to just the set of variables representing the mean and standard deviation calculations.
 Then finally, to create a new tidy data set with that summarized the mean and standard deviation of those mean and sdev variable, where mean and std dev were calculated for each subject and activity.